Tag Archives: philosophy

 There are religious people who think the same thing about your views, that there’s no way you can really think there’s no God.
 You’re both wrong about that.
 There really are people who don’t think like you.

-Actually, I have seen some interesting arguments for thinking that religious people don’t really believe what they think they believe.
-But if you’re going to make that claim, you’d better have much better reasons for it than that their beliefs sound absurd to you.
-Plenty of things that sound absurd to some people are honestly believed by a lot of other people.
-And there are even a lot of things that sound absurd and are actually true.
+(Actually, I have seen some interesting arguments for thinking that religious people don’t really believe what they think they believe.
+But if you’re going to make that claim, you’d better have much better reasons for it than that their beliefs sound absurd to you.)

 “The story of Jesus is copied from earlier stories about gods like Horus, who were said to have been born of a virgin under a star in the east, been subject to assassination attempts as babies, fasted for 40 days, had 12 disciples, performed the same miracles, been resurrected after three days, etc.”